The Pursuit of 1,000 True Fans

 Imagine what could happen if you studied your audience so intently that you knew their innermost fears, dreams, and desires, and how those relate to the value you create in the world?

-What if your ‘vision board’ represented what your audience wanted most, and you organised your time, energy, and attention around creating that for them?
+What if your ‘vision board’ represented what your audience wanted most, and you organized your time, energy, and attention around creating that for them?

 Thinking and acting “small” has become one of the best ways to achieve BIG RESULTS.